gdbooks/LegacyOpenGL/Chapter8/optimization.md

 ## Array based data

-So far, we've been using relatively simple objects in our demos, and this, we've been able to describe them explicitly in the code.
-In a real game, however, you'll be working with models containing hundreds or even thousands of polygons, and describing such complicated models directly in code isn't practical.
-Instead, one of the following two approaches is usually taken:
+The biggest challenge for graphics is getting data.
+So far we've used simple primitives like cubes and planes.
+These are easy to describe directly in code using ```GL.Vertex3```.
+Complicated models however will not be easily described in code.

-* __Load the model from a file__ Dozens of great modeling packages enable you to create a model visually, and then export the geometric data to a file which can be read by your program.
-This approach offers the greatest flexibility.
-Model loading will be discussed later.
+Most games use two approaches to solve this.
+First, it's possible to __generate gemetric data procedurally__.
+This just entails running some algorithm that will eventually spit out vertices to 3D geometry.
+We render the spehere in our demos using this method.

-* __Generate the model procedurally__.
-Some things you want to represent can be implicitly described with equations due to patterns they contain, or because they posses some random proerties you can generate on the flu.
-A good example of this is fractials, or a sphere.
+More often than not tough, geometric data will be __loaded from an external file__.
+Later on we will actually discuss how to load complex 3D models from an OBJ file.
+There are standard model formats out there, like OBJ, FBX and DAE but most games use some custom format.
+This custom format tends to be one that simply makes sense to the programmers.ctials, or a sphere.

 Whichever approach is used, it should be fairly obvious that you don't want to repeat all the work every frame.
 You certainly dont want to be constantly loading or generating a model.
 Instead you want to load the data into arrays in initialize, and then just use those arrays in the render function.

-This is the thing with vertex arrays, the data is stred in LARGE floating point arrays.
+This is the point of vertex arrays, the data is stored in LARGE floating point arrays.
 Perhaps arrays of 2 to 6 thousand elements.

 ## Enabling vertex arrays